 Eventually, she moved on from launching at me to launching at her brother (who took it quite well — again it's a cotton ball, so no big deal), her dad, and nearly every object in the house.
 Later, she came and thanked me for getting her a new toy.
 I laughed and reminded her that I hadn't bought her a toy, she'd made it herself.
 It was a good end to a bad day!

 Other Alternatives for Launch Fun

 The Make a Cotton Ball Launcher activity was a good pick for us today because we needed to blow off some steam, but it was also a great choice because it uses some of the empty toilet paper roll tubes we are accumulating.
-For other suggestions for simple hands-on science and engineering you can do with empty cardboard tubes, see 8 Free Science Activities with Toilet Paper Tubes.
+For other suggestions for simple hands-on science and engineering you can do with empty cardboard tubes, see 10 STEM Activities with Cardboard Tubes.

 I highlighted several other rubber band-powered activities above, but part of the fun today was definitely in launching — and being able to launch at us safely.
 Another really good launcher activity for kids at home is the Build a Popsicle Stick Catapult.
 That activity also uses rubber bands.
 It is simple to assemble and small enough for kids to manipulate on their own.
 As long as you stick to lightweight objects like cotton balls, it can be lots of fun.

 With any of these launcher-style STEM activities, setting up a game to see how many times kids can successfully launch into a designated target (like a basket, bucket, or even small trash can) can be a good approach to testing and using the launcher.
 If you have your kids keep track of how many times they hit or miss the target (their statistics), there are all kinds of simple math options you can add to maximize the educational value of the adventure.
 Plus, kids love competition.
 You can buy yourself some extra time by challenging them to "make it" a certain number of times or a certain number of times in a row (even harder).
 If the game seems too easy, lengthen the distance!